Procurement Activities

 Fujikura Group CSR Procurement Structure

-As corporate globalization has accelerated in recent years, the corporate social responsibility (CSR) demanded in corporate procurement activities is becoming increasingly important.
-Fujikura and the Fujikura Group regularly hold internal meetings on CSR where they explain related laws and regulations and share information on compliance, supplier management, and other initiatives.
-They also consider themes that should be shared with all suppliers as ESG themes increase, including the importance of human rights due diligence on conflict minerals and other aspects of the supply chain, and information relating to response to climate change.
-These meetings are strengthening the skills of staff members in charge of procurement.
+As the globalization of companies accelerates in recent years, the importance of social responsibility required of corporate procurement activities is increasing.
+Fujikura and Fujikura Group regularly hold internal CSR meetings to explain and share information on relevant laws and regulations, supplier management initiatives, and other topics.
+In addition, in line with the increasing number of ESG-related topics, we consider topics that should be shared with our business partners, such as the importance of human rights due diligence in the supply chain, including responsible mineral sourcing, and information on climate change response.
+These meetings also help strengthen the capabilities of procurement staff.

 CSR Supply Chain Surveys